Angular with NgRx

 2. Create Actions

-Define the actions that will trigger state changes.
-For instance, if youโ€™re building a to-do list, actions like AddTodo, RemoveTodo, or CompleteTodo would describe the events in the app.
+Define the actions that will cause state changes.
+For example, if you are creating a to-do list, actions such as AddTodo, RemoveTodo, or CompleteTodo would describe the events in the application.

 3. Set Up Reducers

-4. Use Selectors
+4. Selectors

-5. Handle Side Effects with Effects
+5. Managing Side Effects with Effects

-• Donโ€™t Overuse Effects: Keep your effects simple and use them only when necessary.
-Avoid mixing logic between effects and reducers.
+• Dont Overuse Effects: Use effects sparingly and only when needed.
+Dont mix logic between effects and reducers.

 Conclusion